gustavokennedy/docker-error-file-mode--rwxr-xr-x/README.md

 After many tests, updating files, changing settings and no solution to the problem.

-To resolve this, I just updated Docker Desktop.
+To resolve this, I just `updated Docker Desktop`.